threefoldfoundation/tfchain/doc/atomicswaps/electrumbtcatomicswap.md

 This example is a walkthrough of an actual atomic swap  on the threefold and bitcoin testnets.

-Start Electrum on testnet and create a default wallet:
+Start Electrum on testnet and create a default wallet but do not set a password on it:
 `./Electrum --testnet`

 Configure and start Electrum as a daemon :
 ```
 ./Electrum --testnet  setconfig rpcuser user